LipSurf/plugins/docs/dynamic-matching.md

 # Dynamic Match Patterns

 ::: warning NOTE
-It's recommended that you go through the [5 Minute Quick Start](/quick-start.md) first to understand how to install and test your plugins.
+It's recommended that you go through the [5 Minute Quick Start](/quick-start.md) first to understand how to create and install your plugin.
 :::

 ## Wildcard Matching

-What if we want a plugin that accepts an arbitrary argument after some key words?
+What if we want a plugin that accepts an arbitrary argument after some key words (AKA a slot)?

 Let's make a plugin that shows the weather for any city when user says: <span class="voice-cmd">weather for [city name]</span> (eg. <span class="voice-cmd">weather for Chiang Mai</span>)